 What type of first aid supplies do I need?

 There are at least 3 factors that will determine what type of first aid supplies you will need.

-- Knowing the potential hazards will help determine specific supplies and give you a pretty good idea how much gauze, antiseptic ointment, burn cream or other supplies to keep on hand.
+- Knowing the potential hazards will help determine specific supplies and give you a pretty good idea of how much gauze, antiseptic ointment, burn cream, or other supplies to keep on hand.

 - Preserve life